 A Lorentzian model as the general case of a frequency-dependent behavior of a dispersive dielectric material is considered in this paper.
 Recursive convolution algorithms for the finite-difference time-domain (FDTD) technique for two cases of a Lorentzian medium, narrowband and wideband, depending on the ratio of a resonance line half-width at -3 dB and the resonance frequency of the material, are detailed.
 It is shown that a wideband Lorentzian model of a dielectric FR-4 used in printed circuit boards is more flexible and gives good agreement with experimental curves, and may be preferable as compared to a Debye model.

-M. Koledintseva et al., "FDTD Analysis of Printed Circuit Boards Containing Wideband Lorentzian Dielectric Dispersive Media," Proceedings of the IEEE International Symposium on Electromagnetic Compatibility, 2002, Institute of Electrical and Electronics Engineers (IEEE), Jan 2002.
+M. Koledintseva et al., "FDTD Analysis of Printed Circuit Boards Containing Wideband Lorentzian Dielectric Dispersive Media," Proceedings of the IEEE International Symposium on Electromagnetic Compatibility (2002, Minneapolis, MN), vol. 2, pp. 830 - 833, Institute of Electrical and Electronics Engineers (IEEE), Aug 2002.

 Electrical and Computer Engineering